 But what inspired me to write this post was the absurd number of friends I know who are about to pop with their first little ones, and because I basically gave birth two minutes ago, I feel like I have a super fresh perspective on that immediate change of lifestyle.
 So humour me, parents of decades, because I am yet to know your journey.
 In the meantime, I’m here to dispel the myths of those first few months!

-So here are 5 things I have learnt since becoming a mother…
+So here are 5 things I have learned since becoming a mother…

 1. YOU DON’T NEED TO KNOW EVERYTHING

 My biggest fear about becoming a mother was that I knew nothing about actually becoming a mother.
 And when I say nothing, I literally mean nothing.
 On my first night in the hospital, a nurse had to show me how to change a nappy.
 I was never deeply maternal and I didn’t read any books or research in any way.
-My pregnancy, as I have mentioned before, was just me laying in bed, watching House.
+My pregnancy was just me laying in bed, watching House.
 Truthfully though, I didn’t know where to begin.
 What do you even start by reading?
 “Parenting for Dummies”?

 But now I can safely say that I knew nothing going into this crazy journey…and it was the best decision I’d ever made (for me; you may be wired differently).
 Parents, friends, midwives, nurses, reference books and, if you know how to navigate it carefully, the internet.
 These have been my invaluable resources.
 I ask only what I need to know, or brainstorm with family to see what we can think of, and we eventually always find an answer.
 I enjoy problem-solving, which we all have to do regardless of how much knowledge we have.
 It doesn’t mean it’s not hard – but it does mean my brain isn’t full of information I’ll never use.
 I always make sure to have good and healthy resources at the tips of my fingers.
 Don’t be afraid of parenting; it’s hard for everyone!
 Just make sure you’re well-connected with a good range of resources of your choice.